Introduction:

 It's the place where Jesus is ruling.

-Like, where is the kingdom of heaven?
+Like where is the kingdom of heaven?

 Right now, it's in the heart of every believer.

-Hers is the kingdom of heaven.
+Theirs is the kingdom of heaven.

 The first and last Beatitudes are bookended by this statement.

-What Jesus is saying is the first thing, and the last thing you need to know is when you
+That was the very first thing Jesus said, "Blessed are the poor in spirit, for theirs is the kingdom of heaven."
+And what Jesus is saying is the first thing and the last thing you need to know is when you receive him, you get his kingdom.

-Oh, and by the way, with all these Beatitudes, all of these results, all of these things
+Oh, and by the way, with all these beatitudes, all of these results, all of these things we've been congratulating people for, you realize every single promise, every congratulation of every beatitude are all facets of a diamond called salvation.

 These are all just figures of speech describing salvation.